krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 <img src="06-HierarchicalModels_files/figure-html/unnamed-chunk-14-1.png" width="672" />

-The purpose of using a signed square root is to turn these V-shaped plots into straight lines.
-Straight lines are useful in turn because if the profile log likelihood is actually quadratic, then the zeta plot will yield a perfectly straight line, and thus a local approximation to the confidence interval will be appropriate.
-If the zeta-plot is non-linear, then the confidence interval becomes more asymmetric, and a local approximation fares more poorly.
+The purpose of using a signed square root is to turn the U-shaped plots of profile likelihoods into V-shaped plots.
+Some might argue that V-shaped plots are useful because it makes it easier to detect the asymmetries between the left and right halves of the plot.

 (Start reading again if you skipped the above detail).
 There is an interesting detail to the zeta-plots.
 Consider the zeta-plot for $\sigma_1$ (the standard deviation of the batch-level random effects), and try to find the lower limit of a 99\% confidence interval.
 You'll notice that the zeta-plot hits 0 (the lowest possible value for a standard deviation) before the interval is completed.
 Thus, the lower limit of this interval is 0: